cqframework/cqf-ruler/README.md

 #### Behavior Specific Utilities

 If there is behavior you'd like to share across many classes, model that as an interface and use a name that follows the pattern `"ThingDoer"`.
 For example, all the classes that access a database might be `DatabaseReader`.
 Use `default` interface implementations to write logic that can be shared many places.
 The interfaces themselves shouldn't have mutable state (again `static final` is ok).
-If it's necessary for the for shared logic to have access to state, model that as an method without a default implementation.
+If it's necessary for the shared logic to have access to state, model that as an method without a default implementation.
 For example:

 ```java
 interface DatabaseReader {